exunclan/exun.co/README.md

 USERNAME=<login username>
 PASSWORD=<login password>
 ```
-2. Get the Google Cloud Credentials from [Ananay](https://ananayarora.com).
+2. Get the Google Cloud Credentials from [Ananay](https://ananayarora.com), name the file as 'client_secret.json' and put it in the root directory of this project (in the same folder as package.json, app.js, etc.)
 3. Create a file called `.authorized` with the emails of those who are allowed to make shortlinks.
 Put each email in a new line.
 4. Run `yarn` to install dependencies
 5. Create a SQLite database with `sqlite3 db/<env>.sqlite3 < db/setup.sql` where `env` is either `development` or `production`